JhonnyP0/wms/README.md

 DB_USER=
 API_KEY=

+username =
+password =

+credentials above are obligatory for admin user creation!!!!

 You can run the application by opening a terminal in the folder with the application and typing the command: docker compose up --build